YulLeo/aiogram-media-group/README.md

 # aiogram-media-group
-AIOGram handler for media groups (also known as albums)
+AIOGram handler for media groups (also known as albums).
+This is a fork of [this](https://github.com/deptyped/aiogram-media-group) repository without Redis dependency.

 ### Features
-- Memory and Redis storage drivers supported
 - Ready to work with multiple bot instances

 ### Install